xmartlabs/xl-blog/blogs/2022-06-06-only-one-earth.md

 ---
-title: '#OnlyOneEarth - The Impact of Tech On The Environment'
+title: "#OnlyOneEarth - The Impact of Tech On The Environment"
 permalink: /2022-06-06-the-impact-of-tech-on-the-environment/
 date: 2022-06-06
 category: people-events